rdlucas2/cookiecutter_helper/README.md

-Certainly!
-Here's a sample `README.md` for the Python script and Docker setup you've described:

----

 # Repo Generator with Cookiecutter

 This application utilizes a `cookiecutter` template to generate boilerplate code for a project, and then creates a new repository on GitHub to push this code.